-Most company HR representatives try not to discriminate against individuals with felony charges, but, according to the U.S. Equal Employment Opportunity Commission (EEO), Federal law does not prohibit employers from asking about your criminal history.
+Most company HR representatives try not to discriminate against individuals with felony charges during the hiring process.
+However, according to the U.S. Equal Employment Opportunity Commission (EEO), Federal law does not prohibit employers from asking about your criminal history.

 So they can ask about your record but they can’t discriminate because of it…?